Google App Campaigns (previously Google Universal App Campaigns) have come a long way in the last few years.

 Well, Google isn’t going to let Facebook just take that lead forever.
 As Ginny Marvin wrote recently in Search Engine Land,

 “Google has quickly moved from keyword-focused targeting to support various types of audience targeting that incorporates a slate of interest and behavioral signals it captures from across its properties.
-Intent is still the core of search, but Google has been stripping away keyword targeting controls (with more to come), and it’s entirely possible to run Search campaigns based on other signals and no keywords at all….machine learning has advanced to be able to attribute intent in different phases of the funnel.”
+The intent is still the core of search, but Google has been stripping away keyword targeting controls (with more to come), and it’s entirely possible to run Search campaigns based on other signals and no keywords at all….machine-learning has advanced to be able to attribute intent in different phases of the funnel.”

 Have you been structuring your Google App campaigns with dozens, maybe even hundreds of campaigns?
 If so, it’s time to stop.
 Google will now let you set up multiple ad groups in the same campaign, and will let you vary the creative assets within those ad groups.
 This lets advertisers customize their messaging for different customers.
 And, of course, it means you don’t need to manage so many campaigns.

 Note that this move echoes what Facebook did last February with its “best practices” update.
 Before February 2018, we had optimized our clients’ Facebook advertising accounts by running hundreds, sometimes thousands of campaigns.
 The best practices update changed that.
 Suddenly campaigns worked better if there were fewer of them within one account, resulting in less overlap between campaigns.
 Effectively, this meant that humans had to step back and let the machines (aka machine learning) do more of the day-to-day campaign management.

 If you’re tired of managing all the creative development required for high-performance campaigns, Google Ads has now partnered with eight trusted agencies, including us.
 This allows advertisers to outsource all creative development and management “from design to reporting.”

 Google’s ads reach into every corner of the globe.
 And App Campaigns can now run on: